intelops/qualitytrace/CONTRIBUTING.md

 Written in Golang, the API Server code is stored in `./server`.
 You can see what options you have to test and build the application by typing `make help` inside the folder.

-To run the server along the database and the Open Telemetry collector, you can run `docker compose` at the root folder of Tracetest, by executing:
+To run the server along the database and the Open Telemetry collector, you can run `docker compose` at the root folder of Qualitytrace, by executing:
 ```sh
 docker compose up postgres otel-collector
 ```